EhsanKey/amozeshyar-exporter/README.md

-# Amuzeshyar Exporter — Chrome/Firefox Extension
+# Amozeshyar Exporter — Chrome/Firefox Extension

-A professional Chrome extension for extracting course data from the **Amuzeshyar (IAU E-Services)** system and exporting it into different formats.
+A professional Chrome extension for extracting course data from the **Amozeshyar (IAU E-Services)** system and exporting it into different formats.

 ---